 How to Optimize Your Checkout Page to Reduce Cart Abandonment

-By the time a visitor is on your checkout page, then they are for the most part, already in the right emotional mindset to buy, – to some degree or another, – they want your product.
-In those following moments the sale is yours to lose.
+By the time a visitor is on your checkout page, then they are for the most part, already in the right emotional mindset to buy, they have been sold on your product, all they need to do is complete the checkout page and submit.
+In these vital moments the sale is yours to lose.

 Are you doing enough to keep yours?